Weegham Park to Wrigley Field

 ‘One of the most controversial figures of the ‘Deadball

-during which they reached their greatest heights.
+during which they reached their greatest baseball heights.
 The Cubs won four National

 League pennants and two World's Championships under his ownership, making